rethc/TalentOnboard/README.md

 * Industry Connect

 ## License:
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the [MIT License](https://github.com/rethc/TalentOnboard/blob/master/LICENSE).